Georgetown University Library Special Collections Reproductions FAQ

 Can I make my own copies on-site?

 On-site researchers may request permission to take their own digital images using a personal camera.
-Researchers utilizing material from multiple curatorial units (i.e., University Archives, University Art Collection, Manuscripts Collections, and Rare Books Collections) must request separate permissions from each curator prior to photographing material from the respective unit(s).
+Researchers utilizing material from multiple curatorial units (i.e., University Archives, University Art Collection, Manuscripts Collections, Rare Books Collections, and the Woodstock Theological Library) must request separate permissions from each curator prior to photographing material from the respective unit(s).
 Number of original pages permitted for reproduction will depend on the physical condition of the items and any additional restrictions imposed by the relevant curator.
-Further set-up instructions may be issued by BFCSC staff.
+Further set-up instructions may be issued by Special Collections staff.
 All flash and sound features on equipment must be deactivated.
 The use of small hand-held scanners must be approved in advance.

-How can I use materials I obtained from the BFCSC?
+How can I use materials I obtained from Special Collections?

-If you wish to publish materials from BFCSC, you are solely responsible for determining the copyright status of the materials you wish to publish, determining who the copyright owner is and obtaining permission for your intended use.
+If you wish to publish materials from Special Collections, you are solely responsible for determining the copyright status of the materials you wish to publish, determining who the copyright owner is and obtaining permission for your intended use.
 Read our Special Collections - Copyright Information page for more information.

 Deposit of reproductions in another repository is prohibited.